Fohdeesha/lab-docu/docs/icx6xxx-adv.md

 ```
 You shouldn't need to be told basic key management if you're following this section, but just in case - copy your private key to the proper location on the *nix machine you'll be SSH'ing from, or if you're on windows, load it using [pageant](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 Now when you SSH to the switch, it will authenticate using your private key.

-On linux and Mac Os X you'll want to add these lines to your ```~\.ssh\config``` file.
+On linux and macOS you'll want to add these lines to your ```~\.ssh\config``` file.
 IdentitiesOnly is to prevent ssh-agent from offering any other bigger (> 2048) keys first that will terminate the connection negotiation early.
 IdentityFile will use only this key for this connection.
-KexAlgorithms sets a key exchange algorithm both systems support.
+KexAlgorithms sets a key exchange algorithm that the older ICX6xxx series accepts:

 ```
 Host <switch-ip>